 Recipe Tips & Notes

 - Heat Factor: Mild-Medium.
 You'll get a good level of heat from the sriracha, depending on the brand you're using.
-You can spice things up even further by incorporating hotter peppers into your turkey meatball mixture, and/or using extra spicy chili flakes and seasonings.
-I often like to mix in a few chopped habanero peppers for myself, though that can get pretty hot and spicy for most people.
+You can spice things up even further by using 1 cup sriracha in place of the tomato sauce.
+Nice!
+Or, incorporate hotter peppers into your turkey meatball mixture, and/or using extra spicy chili flakes.
+I like to mix in a few chopped habanero peppers, though that can get pretty hot and spicy for most people.
 Give it a try, though, you crazy chilihead!

-- For Baked Ground Turkey Meatballs: Alternatively, you can add your turkey meatballs to a prepared rimmed baking sheet, lightly oiled or lined with parchment paper, and bake them at 400 degrees F for 15 to 20 minutes, or until they are cooked through.
+- For Baked Meatballs: Alternatively, you can add your meatballs to a prepared rimmed baking sheet, lightly oiled or lined with parchment paper, and bake them at 400 degrees F for 15 to 20 minutes, or until they are cooked through.

 - Internal Temperature of Turkey Meatballs.
 The internal temperature of your baked turkey meatballs should be 165 degrees F when measured with a good meat thermometer.